 The xTuple ERP database and desktop client were first designed in 1999 and have continued to grow ever since.
 Along the way, we have worked hard to reduce disruptions during upgrades.
 Changes to report definitions and application scripts have been minimized.
 User retraining between versions has generally not been required.

 However, over the past several years, the needs and expectations of users, administrators, and programmers have changed.
 Multiple applications share the same database.
 More people are customizing their xTuple ERP environment. xTuple must change to keep up.

 We started updating application internals in the 4.1x code line to simplify future growth.
 We will continue to do so.
 Our goal is to add enough internal scaffolding to allow refreshing the xTuple user experience in a few extremely broad areas in a short period of time:

 - Simpler, more consistent and modern user interface

 - Simplified desktop client scripting interface

-Don't worry — many of these internal changes in 4.1x will improve user interface consistency and application performance while also fixing existing bugs.
+Don't worry — many of these internal changes fix existing bugs as they prepare us for the future.
 The changes are worth making now, regardless of the timing of the user interface update.
 Whenever possible we will give developers, partners, and power users tools to prepare for the changes to come.

 var _id = widget.id(); might become